apache/pulsar/site2/docs/schema-manage.md

   * If a **producer carries a schema**:

     A broker performs the compatibility check based on the configured compatibility check strategy of the namespace to which the topic belongs.

+    * If the schema is registered, producer is connected.

+    * If the schema isn't registered

+        * If`isAllowAutoUpdateSchema` = false, producer is rejected.

+        * If `isAllowAutoUpdateSchema` = true

-    * If it is a new schema and it passes the compatibility check, the broker registers a new schema automatically for the topic.
+            * If schema pass the compatibility check then the broker registers a new schema automatically for the topic and producer is connected.

-    * If the schema does not pass the compatibility check, the broker does not register a schema.
+            * If the schema does not pass the compatibility check, the broker does not register a schema and producer is rejected.

 ![AutoUpdate Producer](assets/schema-autoupdate-producer.png)